junxit/us-congress-bills-117/bill.md

 ## § 8.
 Validity of notarizations; rights of aggrieved persons not affected; State laws on the practice of law not affected

-- **(a)** *Validity not affected* The failure of a notary public to meet a requirement under section 3 or 4 in the performance of a notarization, or the failure of a notarization to conform to a requirement under section 3 or 4, shall not invalidate or impair the recognition of the notarization.
+- **(a)** *Validity not affected* The failure of a notary public to meet a requirement under section 3 or 4 in the performance of a notarization, or the failure of a notarization to conform to a requirement under section 3 or 4, shall not invalidate or impair the validity or recognition of the notarization.
 - **(b)** *Rights of aggrieved persons* The validity and recognition of a notarization under this Act may not be construed to prevent an aggrieved person from seeking to invalidate a record or transaction that is the subject of a notarization or from seeking other remedies based on State or Federal law other than this Act for any reason not specified in this Act, including on the basis—
   - **(1)** that a person did not, with present intent to authenticate or adopt a record, execute a signature on the record;
   - **(2)** that an individual was incompetent, lacked authority or capacity to authenticate or adopt a record, or did not knowingly and voluntarily authenticate or adopt a record; or